MultiVocal/multivocal-backend/README.md

 Gets all recordings for the specified transcription_id.

 The transcription_id in the url is the id to get recordings for.

+#### GET /api/recordings
+Returns a JSON array with all transcriptions and their corresponding recordings.

 #### PUT /api/recordings/:file_name/verify
 Marks the recording as verified